 The new method gives users more security, provides a built-in way to avoid ID collisions and guarantee data integrity after pull, push, load, or save.
 It also brings better sharing of layers by allowing many images to freely share their layers even if they didn’t come from the same build.

 Addressing images by their content also lets us more easily detect if something has already been downloaded.
-Because we have separated images and layers, you don’t have to pull the configurations for every image that was part of the original build chain.
+Because we have separated images and layers, you don’t need to pull the configurations for every image that was part of the original build chain.
 We also don’t need to create layers for the build instructions that didn’t modify the filesystem.

 Content addressability is the foundation for the new distribution features.
 The image pull and push code has been reworked to use a download/upload manager concept that makes pushing and pulling images much more stable and mitigates any parallel request issues.
 The download manager also brings retries on failed downloads and better prioritization for concurrent downloads.

 We are also introducing a new manifest format that is built on top of the content addressable base.
 It directly references the content addressable image configuration and layer checksums.
 The new manifest format also makes it possible for a manifest list to be used for targeting multiple architectures/platforms.
-Moving to the new manifest format will be completely transparent.
+Moving to the new manifest format is completely transparent.

-Preparing for upgrade
+Prepare for upgrade

 While this is simple operation, calculating SHA256 checksums for your files can take time if you have lots of image data.
 On average you should assume that migrator can process data at a speed of 100MB/s.
 During this time your Docker daemon won’t be ready to respond to requests.

-Minimizing migration time
+Minimize migration time